Terms and conditions and guidance notes, financial and purchasing, and things you need to know

 - The marketing literature provided to you is for guidance purposes only and the tenure of any of Sovereign’s properties neighbouring your new home may, at any time, be subject to a change i.e. from Shared Ownership to a rented tenure.

 - CGIs may depict typical Sovereign Living properties at the development.
 Photography of interiors are for illustration purposes only and may not reflect actual interior finishes.
 Any reference to deposit amounts is calculated on a mortgage lender with a 5% deposit requirement over a 25 year borrowing term.
+'From' prices usually refer to a 40% share price of the lowest priced property for sale.
+There is also a discounted monthly rent payable, as well as a service charge.

 - You need to inform us if you have any pets, as pets are not allowed under the terms of the Shared Ownership lease of a flat or maisonette [without specific consent].
 Usual domestic pets are only permitted in houses.